AiswaryaShajan/UNO_Card_Detection/README.md

 - Feature Matching
     - To recognize the number or symbol on a detected UNO card:
     - The input card is converted to grayscale, and SIFT (Scale-Invariant Feature Transform) is used to extract keypoints and descriptors.
-    - The card is compared against a set of preloaded templates (grayscale images of known UNO cards).
+    - The card is compared against a set of preloaded templates.
     - For each template:
-        -SIFT descriptors are computed.
+        - SIFT descriptors are computed.
-        -Feature matching is performed using Brute-Force Matcher with knnMatch() and Lowe’s ratio test (0.75 threshold).
+        - Feature matching is performed using Brute-Force Matcher with knnMatch() and Lowe’s ratio test (0.75 threshold).
     - The template with the highest number of good matches is selected as the recognized card.
     - This method is scale- and rotation-invariant, and works well with clear, upright cards against a simple background.